pjungwir/db_leftovers/README.md

   Then the old constraint will be dropped and the new one will be added.

-  However, db\_leftovers *does* check for index definitions, so if you make an existing index unique, add a column, remove a WHERE clause, or anything else, it will notice and drop and re-create the index.
+  However, db\_leftovers *does* check for index and foreign key definitions, so if you make an existing index unique, add a column, remove a WHERE clause, or anything else, it will notice and drop and re-create the index.
+  Similarly if you change the foreign keys `:on_delete` setting (or anything else), db\_leftovers will notice and re-create the foreign key.
-  I'm working on doing the same thing for foreign keys/constraints, but it's not done just yet.
+  I'm working on doing the same thing for CHECK constraints, but it's not done just yet.